 One of the great things about mujadara is that you can make it on a whim with ingredients you likely already have in the pantry.
 This is peasant food, food that developed out of need.
 But in the hands of the Lebanese women who throughout history have known instinctively how to make all food taste good, the ingredients were transformed into a beloved dish that, approached with a little gentleness and charm, could coax even the most stubborn (albeit adult) palate into submission.

-1 cup whole brown or green large lentils, sorted and rinsed
+- 1 cup whole brown lentils, sorted and rinsed